tulir/fifteen/docs/PROJECT_DEFINITION.md

 factor (average number of successors per state, directly determined by the heuristic used) and d is the length of the shortest path.

+The heuristic used will be the sum of the manhattan distance from each tile to the target position of that tile.
+As it involves the distance of each tile, the time complexity is O(n) where n is the number of tiles (i.e. puzzle size^2).

 The space complexity of A* is the same as the time complexity.
 Due to this, it might be better to use [iterative deepening A*](https://en.wikipedia.org/wiki/Iterative_deepening_A*) instead of A*, as IDA* has a worst-case space complexity of O(d).

 The puzzles are stored as one-dimensional arrays.
-IDA* requires a stack for remembering the current path.
+IDA* requires a stack data structure for remembering the current path.

 The program will be written in [Go](https://golang.org/).
 It will read text files with the game board columns separated by spaces and rows separated by